CLARIAH/clariah-plus/TEMPLATE.md

 (Description of your use case here, you can use the following subdivision, but you may also deviate from it and use whatever you see fit)

-### Data

-(if known, describe the data that is needed for the intended research, bne as specific as possible)

-### What is the problem?
+### What is the research about?

-(mention the research project and research question if relevant)
+(mention the research project, the research domain, e.g., linguistics or media studies, and research question if relevant)

-### What functionality is needed?
+### What is needed to do the research?

 (How can we go about solving the problem?)

+#### Data

+(if known, describe the data that are needed for the intended research, be as specific as possible)

+#### Tools

+(if known, describe what tools or functionalities you need to work with the data and do the research.
+Take the different stadia of the research into account, such as exploration phase, distant reading, close reading, annotating data, publishing, etc. Be as specific as possible)

-### What software tools and services are involved?
+### What software and services are involved?

-(What existing tools/services are involved, which needs tools/services need to be developed?
-Please link to the tools if possible and specify whether it can be used as is, needs extra work, needs to be developed from scratch etc..)
+(if known, what existing software and services are involved, which need to be developed?
+Please link to the tools if possible and specify whether it can be used as is, needs extra work, needs to be developed from scratch etc.)

 ### How to evaluate this?